 Let me be honest.
-No wedding photographer has a problem with guests taking photos at a wedding.
-However, when they step out directly in front of me with their point and shoot camera or mobile phone, then we’re going to have some issues.
+I don’t have a problem with guests taking photos at a wedding.
+However, if they step out directly in front of me with their camera or mobile phone, then we’re going to have some issues.

 As a wedding photographer, I follow several online forums.
-As such, I see how an increased number of couples are sharing wedding footage that was photobombed by someone else’s device and expressing frustration at how their guests were disconnected from the present moment.
+As such, I see an increased number of couples sharing footage that was photobombed by someone else’s device.

-Because of this, more couples are requesting to have an “unplugged” wedding where loved ones have to do the unthinkable and put their cameras and phones away!
+Because of this, more couples are requesting to have an “unplugged” wedding where guests have to put their cameras and phones away!
 In all honesty, you only need to worry about your ceremony.
-It’s the only time of the day where all your guests will be patiently seated, and I can guarantee that many are itching to whip out their phones and start snapping away.
+It’s the only time of the day where all your guests should be seated and watching your ceremony take place.

 Decide How Unplugged You Want Your Wedding To Be

-Do you want a total ban on devices during your ceremony, reception and everything in between?
-Or do you just want them switched off during the ceremony?
+Do you want a total ban on devices during your wedding or just your ceremony?

 Let Your Guests Access Your Professional Photos

-You may consider satisfying peoples’ desire for documentation by creating an area of the professional wedding photos that you are comfortable to share (my online gallery will allow you to decide which are available publicly).
-Make sure you let them know that this is the plan when making your initial unplugged request, as it could soothe anxiety.
-Reassure them that your photographer and videographer are already covering all the moments that they think need to be taken with their phones and they will have access to them soon after the wedding.
+You may consider satisfying peoples’ desire for documentation by creating an area of professional wedding photos that you are comfortable to share (my online gallery will allow you to decide which are available publicly).
+Make sure you let them know that this is the plan when making your initial unplugged request.
+Reassure them that your photographer and videographer are covering all of the moments that they think need to be taken with their phones and that they will have access to them soon after the wedding.

 Create Guidelines For Sharing

-If you are going to allow cameras during your wedding day, but want to be the first to share the images, then tell your guests!
-In our current age of live streaming and posting the moment instead of being in the moment, many do not think twice about whether the couple is ok with others sharing their wedding images.
+If you are going to allow cameras during your wedding day, but want to be the first to share the images, make sure you tell your guests!
+Many do not think twice about whether the couple is ok with others sharing their wedding images before they do.